 Guest Artists from Broadway and Beyond

 Skylight’s new season will welcome an array of guest artists as part of the creative teams.
-Jason Danieley, who was in the original cast of the Tony Award-nominated The Full Monty, will direct Skylight’s production, opening September 24.
+James Gray, known for his work on Broadway and television, will direct and choreograph The Full Monty, opening September 24.
 An original Broadway cast member of Once on this Island, Gerry McIntyre, will choreograph Little Shop of Horrors, opening November 19.
 Jill Anna Ponasik, longtime Skylight collaborator and producing artistic director of Milwaukee Opera Theatre, will direct Ernest Shackleton Loves Me, beginning January 14, 2022.
 Broadway’s Kenneth L. Roberson, who choreographed Broadway’s Avenue Q and All Shook Up, will direct and choreograph Raisin, opening February 11, 2022.
 Dennis DeYoung, lead singer and songwriter of the legendary rock group Styx, will be in residence at Skylight to work with the creative team on his epic musical, The Hunchback of Notre Dame, opening May 27, 2022.
 A featured performer in the role of Claude Frollo will be Robert Cuccioli, who received a Tony Award-nomination for his leading role in Jekyll & Hyde on Broadway.

 Skylight Showcases Exceptional Local Talent

 Throughout its history, Skylight has featured exceptional Wisconsin-based talent on its stage.
-The previously announced Little Shop of Horrors, which had originally been scheduled to open November 2020, features a diverse cast led by David Flores as Mushnik, Ashley Oviedo as Audrey, and Kevin James Sievert as Seymour.
-More casting announcements will be made at a later date.
+The previously announced Little Shop of Horrors, which had originally been scheduled to open in November 2020, features a diverse cast led by David Flores as Mushnik, Ashley Oviedo as Audrey, and Kevin James Sievert as Seymour.
+Casting announcements for other productions will be made at a later date.